If you realise you've made mistakes in your tax return after you've filed, you can fix these:

 - the amount of tax involved

-- a description of the change you're asking for including which parts of the return need to be updated
+- a description of the change including which parts of the return to update

 - why the change is needed, how the mistake happened and how you found it